Wishing our readers a Merry Christmas and for those that don’t celebrate Christmas, Happy Holidays!

-Please join us in reading Lilac Girls by Martha Hall Kelly for our monthly suggested read.
+Please join us in reading The Stars Are on Fire by Anita Shreve for our suggested monthly read!

-We will be reviewing Lilac Girls along with our monthly book club discussions questions for May 31st, 2017.
+We will be reviewing the book along with our monthly book club discussion questions for December 31st, 2017.

 In October 1947, after a summer-long drought, fires break out all along the Maine coast from Bar Harbor to Kittery and are soon racing out of control from town to village.

 Five months pregnant, Grace Holland is left alone to protect her two toddlers when her husband, Gene, joins the volunteer firefighters.
 Along with her best friend, Rosie, and Rosie’s two young children, Grace watches helplessly as their houses burn to the ground, the flames finally forcing them all into the ocean as a last resort.
 Continue reading “The Stars Are Fire By Anita Shreve”→